 LAF is synthesizing all of the ideas, discussions, and audience input from the Summit to draft The New Landscape Declaration, which will be released for public comment this fall.
-(If you have thoughts to share, be sure to leave them here.)
 Stay tuned!

-Video footage from the Summit is posted at: (more clips are being added)
+Video footage from the Summit is posted on Vimeo.

 Storify social media summaries are available on Storify.